A mass-momentum consistent, Volume-of-Fluid method for incompressible flow on staggered grids: Method

-Once an approximation for the evolution of $\U(\X,t) H(\X,t)$ during the time step is chosen, a four-dimensional integral remains to be computed in equation (\ref{faceint}).
-In what follows we describe the approximations used.
-However, all the methods we describe here are directionally split.
-The methods are also designed to preserve the property that $0 \le \cijk \le 1$ which we call $C$-bracketing.
-It is important to preserve $C$-bracketing despite the various approximations used, in order to avoid the arbitrary addition or removal of mass.

-Directional splitting results in the breakdown of equation (\ref{sumf}) into three equations \be {\cijk^{n,m+1} - \cijk^{n,m}} = - F^{(c)}_{m-} - F^{(c)}_{m+} + c_m \partial_{m}^h u_m \,, \nd where $m=1,2,3$, $\cijk^{n,1} = \cijk^{n}$, $\cijk^{n,4} = \cijk^{n+1}$, the face labelled ``$m-$'' is the ``left'' face in direction $m$ with $F^{(c)}_{m-} \ge 0$ if the flow is locally from ``right'' to ``left'', and finally the face ``$m+$'' is the ``right'' face in direction $m$ with $F^{(c)}_{m+} \ge 0$ if the flow is from ``left'' to ``right''.
+Directional splitting results in the breakdown of equation (\ref{sumf}) into three equations \be {\cijk^{n,l+1} - \cijk^{n,l}} = - F^{(c)}_{m-} - F^{(c)}_{m+} + c_m \partial_{m}^h u_m \,, \nd where the superscript $l=0,1,2$ is the substep index, i.e. $\cijk^{n,0} = \cijk^{n}$ and $\cijk^{n,3} = \cijk^{n+1}$.
+The face with subscript $m-$ is the ``left'' face in direction $m$ with $F^{(c)}_{m-} \ge 0$ if the flow is locally from right to left.
+A similar reasoning applies to the ``right'' face $m+$.
 We have also approximated the compression term in (\ref{sumf}) by \be \int_{t_n}^{t_{n+1}} {\rm d}t \int_\Omega H \partial_m u_m {\rm d}\X \simeq c_m \partial_{m}^h u_m \,, \nd with no implicit summation rule.
-In the RHS of (\ref{sumf2}) and \ref{comp}) the flux terms $F_{f}^{(c)}$ and the partial derivative $\partial_{m} u_m$ must be evaluated with the same discretized velocities.
+In the RHS of (\ref{sumf2}) and (\ref{comp}) the flux terms $F_{f}^{(c)}$ and the partial derivative $\partial_{m} u_m$ must be evaluated with the same discretized velocities.
 In particular, $\partial_{m}^h u_m$ is a finite difference or finite volume approximation of the spatial derivative of the $m$th component of the velocity vector in direction $m$, and the ``compression coefficient'' $c_m$ approximates the color fraction.
-Its exact expression is dependent on the version of the directionally split advection method used and will be described below.
-The value of $c_m$ is chosen so as to preserve the $C$-bracketing condition.
-Note that because $c_m$ may not be the same coefficient along the three Cartesian directions, even if the flow is incompressible the sum $\sum_m c_m \partial_{m}^h u_m$ of the split compression terms is not necessarily vanishing.
+Its exact expression is dependent on the advection method and it preserves the $C$-bracketing condition.
+Since the coefficient $c_m$ may not be the same along the three Cartesian directions, the sum $\sum_m c_m \partial_{m}^h u_m$ is not necessarily vanishing even if the flow is incompressible.
+After each advection substep (\ref{sumf2}), the interface is reconstructed with the updated volumes $\cijk^{n,l+1}$, then the fluxes $F^{(c)}_{f}$ are computed for the next substep.

-Each application of equation (\ref{sumf2}) defines an advection substep.
-After each substep, a new reconstruction of the interface is performed with the updated volumes $\cijk^{n,m+1}$, computing the normal $\M$ and the $\alpha$ constant.
-This reconstruction is used to estimate the fluxes $F^{(c)}_{f}$ in the next split advection substep (\ref{sumf2}).
+In each substep the velocity field in direction $m$ is usually dependent only on the spatial component $x_m$, $u_m (x_m)$.
+This approximation ensures that the fluid areas fluxing across a cell side are rectangular in two dimensions, as shown in Figs. \ref{lagfig} and \ref{eulflux}.
+The multi-dimensionality of the flow is considered in unsplit methods, where the fluxing areas are described by more complex polygons \cite{Cervone09}.